jariperttunen/HowTo/MacPorts.md

 To convert from CVS or Mercurial to Git the following ports are needed.
 See also the VC_Conversion repository.
 + sudo port install cvs
 + sudo port install mercurial
-+ sudo port install cvs2svn
++ sudo port install cvs2svn (contains cvs2git program)
 + sudo port install git-remote-hg

 ## Apple M1 processor